+Funding Availability

+BRIC provides funding on an annual basis.

+Terms/Dates

 The funding cycle for PDM begins with FEMA's release of the notice of funding opportunity (NOFO), typically mid-to-late summer, and subapplications are due to Cal OES in November.
-Selected projects have a 36-month POP.
+Please note that the application due date provided in the NOFO is for the State (Cal OES) to submit the overall funding request to FEMA.
+Selected projects have a 36-month POP, with potential for longer periods, if justified.

+California Governor's Office of Emergency Services

 Flood Mitigation Assistance Program (FMA)

+Purpose

-FMA provides funds for measures taken to reduce or eliminate the risk of flood damage to buildings insured under the National Flood Insurance Program.
+FMA provides funding to reduce or eliminate the risk of flood damage to buildings insured under the National Flood Insurance Program.

 Types of projects include: